Testing Velocity-Field Lensing on IllustrisTNG Galaxies

 \section{Discussion \& Summary}

 The scatter and bias in \gp\ will be serious obstacles in attempting to make the velocity-field method competitive with traditional image-based weak lensing, at least for this component of shear.
-Image-based weak lensing yields a slightly larger shear uncertainty per galaxy (${\sim}0.2$ vs. 0.1--0.2), but involves far less expensive observations that collect many more source galaxies.
-Much of the \gp\ scatter and bias in this work is due to scatter in the face-on axis ratio $q_0$, which causes a bias because galaxies can only scatter in one direction from the assumed value of $q_0=1$.
-Hence, our conclusion rests on the assumption that Illustris reproduces the $q_0$ distribution in the observed universe, at least qualitatively.
+Image-based weak lensing yields a slightly larger shear uncertainty per galaxy (${\sim}0.2$ vs. 0.1--0.2), but it involves far less expensive observations that collect many more source galaxies, and it makes no assumptions about the intrinsic shapes of galaxies.
+The mediocre \gp\ performance of the velocity-field method is due to scatter in the face-on axis ratio $q_0$, which further causes a bias because galaxies can only scatter in one direction from the assumed value of $q_0=1$.
+Hence, our conclusion hinges on IllustrisTNG reproducing the $q_0$ distribution in the observed universe, at least qualitatively.
 The bulk of this section examines the literature on that issue and confirms the conclusion.

 We briefly recap two methods of inferring $q_0$ from observations.
 The first \citep{Ryden04,Ryden06} finds the distribution of $q_0$ that, when viewed from random angles, best matches the observed distribution of apparent axis ratios.
 In 12,764 SDSS galaxies \citet{Ryden04} found a median axis ratio of 0.85 and a scatter ${\approx}0.1$ in $i$ band.
 Figure~\ref{fig:ryden} shows that her best-fit distribution (blue curve) is quite similar to the distribution we extracted from Illustris (black curve). \citet{Ryden06} extended this type of analysis to include $K$-band data from 2MASS, as well as a breakdown into early and late spirals.
 She found a strong trend in median $q_0$ with Hubble type: from ${\approx}0.98$ for late spirals to ${\approx}0.7$ for early spirals.
 This is again comparable to the range in Illustris.
 If $q_0$ is indeed a strong function of Hubble type, a possible workaround for velocity-field shear inference is to adopt a prior on $q_0$ for each observed galaxy based on its Hubble type.
 However, there remains substantial scatter in $q_0$ at fixed Hubble type so this prior would remove only some of the scatter in inferred \gp.